AntonioIlinovic/wedding-gallery/docs/LOCAL_SETUP.md

 # Local Development Setup

 This guide explains how to set up and run the application locally using Docker Compose.
-The local environment includes the backend and frontend applications, a PostgreSQL database, and a MinIO server for S3-compatible object storage.
+The local environment includes the backend and frontend applications, and a MinIO server for S3-compatible object storage.
 This simulates AWS cloud services locally before deployment.

 ## Prerequisites